AC -Appendix to Policy

 - G.L.c.265, Sec.
 37 (criminal penalties for the use of force or threats to interfere with someone’s legal rights)

 - G.L.c.265, Sec.
-39 (increasing penalties for assaults, batteries, and property damage motivated by bias on grounds of race, color, religion, national original, sexual orientation, gender identity, or disability)
+39 (increasing penalties for assaults, batteries, and property damage motivated by bias on grounds of race, traits historically associated with race, color, religion, national original, sexual orientation, gender identity, or disability)